rahmatullahboss/Online-Bazar/README.md

 - Uses Auth.js (NextAuth v5) with the official Google provider on the Next.js side
 - Bridges to Payload with the payload-authjs plugin so your Auth.js session automatically counts as a Payload session
 - Adds a "Continue with Google" button to the login page
+- New users are automatically registered when they sign in with Google for the first time
+- Existing users are signed in to their existing accounts
 - Supports automatic role assignment for admin users

 ## Contributing